softwaremill/walk-that-type/README.md

 - Add traverse logic in `traverse` function.
 - In `eval-tree.ts` add new cases in `calculateNextStep` and `chooseNodeToEval`.
 - Finally, update `EvalDescription` component.

+## Implementing built-in types

+To add a missing built-in type (e.g. `Pick`) you just need to implement it in the `global-types.ts` files according to `GlobalTypeFn` type.